 - 46% of banks with less than $100 billion in assets are currently implementing AI

 Regardless of the FI’s asset size, it’s abundantly clear that AI is the future of digital banking.
 By 2023, FIs are projected to save $447 billion by using the power of AI, the majority of that being derived from user-facing apps, like chatbots, and back-office efficiencies, like fraud prevention and risk mitigation applications.
-These projected cost savings solidify the importance of AI.
+These projected cost savings solidify the importance of artificial intelligence in banking.

 Today’s consumers and businesses expect convenience and seamless, digital experiences.
 In our everyday lives, we can easily order groceries, schedule appointments, and stream media all with a click of a button.
 To retain and attract account holders, it’s crucial for FIs to deliver an intuitive digital banking solution, putting the power at their fingertips.
 Rather than just meeting their expectations, FIs should look to elevate the user experience (UX) to compete with megabanks and neobank challengers.
 So, how can FIs leverage AI in digital banking today?